zach-wahrer/mpv/README.md

 5. Next, configure the `MPV_MP_KEY` environment variable as a Mountain Project API key.
 You can get one [here](https://www.mountainproject.com/data).

 6. Now, run `application.py` with Flask and you should be set!

+### Development Mode
+To improve performance time and reduce traffic to the Mountain Project servers, enable development mode by setting the `MPV_DEV` environment variable to `on`.
+This disables loading ticks into the database via `dbload()`, sets the userid and name to dev values via `get_user_id()`, and loads `test_ticks.csv` instead of pulling one down from Mountain Project via `ticklist()`.

+Note: Make sure you run the program normally at least once to build a suitable user database before enabling dev mode.
+You will have to rename that database `1111` in order for the program to function.

 ## Built With
 ---